To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 “The Fed’s current actions are bigger, broader and faster than they’ve ever been.
 At the start of this crisis, in March and April, treasury purchases peaked at over US$300bn per week.”
 4

-The Fed has been forced to implement a level of unprecedented policy to calm markets and extinguish the economic fire started by Covid-19.
+The Fed has been forced to implement an unprecedented level of policy actions to calm markets and extinguish the economic fire started by Covid-19.
 In other words, it’s had to react quickly with its back to the wall—and longer-term implications of the unorthodox policy have been a secondary concern.

-Some think the stimulus is so large, and the situation so unique, that the Fed could eventually overshoot its inflation target to a level that would be difficult to control.
+Some do think that, as the stimulus is so large, and the situation so unique, that the Fed could eventually overshoot its inflation target to a level that would be difficult to control.
 But for Khanna, this is unlikely for the time being.

-“While inflation is a longer-term concern given the massive injection of liquidity, this is not front of mind as we believe unemployment will remain elevated for now and there is enough slack in the system, which makes it less of an immediate concern,” Khanna says.
+“While inflation is a longer-term concern given the massive injection of liquidity, this is not front of mind as unemployment remains elevated for now and there is enough slack in the system, which makes it less of an immediate concern,” Khanna says.

-Additionally, the Fed is already exploring the possibility of letting inflation run above its 2% target5 to make up of for years of weaker inflation, according to Khanna.
-“In theory, this would give it more room to let its balance sheet moderate naturally, instead of having to clamp down on inflation as soon as it reaches 2%.”
+Additionally, as the Fed will now have more tolerance for above-target inflation (by switching to the 2% average target)5 to make up of for years of weaker inflation, the Fed itself appears to concur.
+According to Khanna.
+“In theory, this will give it more room to let its balance sheet moderate naturally, instead of having to clamp down on inflation as soon as it reaches 2%.”

 When to step back